Magic is always changing.

 Proactive control is inherently strong against midrange, and this provides an important safety valve against any future Standard format that degenerates into midrange slugfests.

-Plus, there is almost no greater feeling than being locked down by proactive control and then clawing your way into a win that you remember a decade later.
+There is almost no greater feeling than being locked down by proactive control, only to claw your way into a win that you remember a decade later.

 Coming in part 2 and (if needed) part 3: The Modern-era changes.